ValiantWind/cloudblox/README.md

 # Cloudblox

-An Promise-Based API Wrapper for Roblox Open Cloud and their other Web APIs.
+An Promise-Based API Wrapper for Roblox's Web API w/ Open Cloud Support coming soon

 ## Not recommended for productive use yet.
 This is a big work in progress.
 Once it works with every available endpoint, it will be ready for productive use.
 This should happen soon.